cobbland/jest-test/README.md

-# jest-test
+# Jest Test

-A test of setting up and using Jest as part of The Odin Project
+A test of setting up and using Jest as part of The Odin Project.